sjzd123456/ItemMagnetPlus/README.md

 ### About the config:
 * Buff decides if it gives you a corresponding buff icon to show the status of the magnet
 * Held decides if the magnet works only when held
+* "Activate on enter" decides if magnet should be automatically activated when entering the world
 * Filter function: Presets (hearts, mana stars, coins, pickup effects), blacklist/whitelist
 * Magnet stats are limited to sensible values (Range only goes up to about three screens in any direction)
 * If you increase Vel or Acc too much from those recommended above, items might get "stuck" on you until you deactivate it again